 Weight: 49 lbs.
 8 oz.

-Other sizes: 45
+Other sizes: 45 qts.

 What we like: A bombproof wheeled cooler from a brand that knows a lot about rugged gear.

-What we don’t: Very heavy and bulky.
+What we don’t: Very heavy, bulky, and expensive.

 See the Pelican 80QT Elite Wheeled

 Other sizes: 50 to 150 qts.

 What we like: A wallet-friendly, hard-sided cooler with wheels.

 What we don’t: Limited ice retention and cheap build won’t stand up to regular abuse.

 For around $80, the 62-quart Coleman Xtreme 5 is another standout in the value category, and this time with wheels.
 In the same family as our top budget pick, this basic cooler certainly is a far cry from the RovR RollR, Igloo Trailmate, and Pelican 80QT Elite above, but the functionality is decent for the price.
 The simple plastic wheels and tow handle make transporting the cooler over smooth surfaces relatively easy, the hard-sided build provides modest insulation for day or short overnight getaways, and the integrated cup holders atop the lid are convenient for storing drinks.
 All told, like the non-wheeled Xtreme 5 above, this Coleman cooler should meet the needs of many recreational campers, concert-goers, and tailgaters without breaking the bank.